ARMmbed/mbed-os-5-docs/docs/porting/security/TLS-on-PSA.md

 The version of Mbed TLS shipped in Mbed OS builds with PSA enabled by default.
 However, you can build a PSA-enabled version of Mbed TLS from [our Git repository](https://github.com/ARMmbed/mbedtls):

-1. Clone the repository, switch to the `development-psa` branch and initialize the submodule: `git checkout development-psa && git submodule update --init`.
+1. Clone the repository and switch to the `master` branch.
-1. Enable the `MBEDTLS_USE_PSA_CRYPTO` build-time configuration option in `include/mbedtls/config.h`, either by editing the file manually, or using the config script: `scripts/config.pl set MBEDTLS_USE_PSA_CRYPTO`.
+1. Enable the `MBEDTLS_USE_PSA_CRYPTO` build-time configuration option in `include/mbedtls/config.h`, either by editing the file manually, or using the config script: `scripts/config.py set MBEDTLS_USE_PSA_CRYPTO`.
-1. Build normally, for example (with GNU Make) make all test or (with CMake) `mkdir build && cd build && cmake .. && make all test`.
+1. Build normally, for example (with GNU Make) `make lib` or (with CMake) `mkdir build && cd build && cmake .. && make lib`.

 ## Using PSA-enabled Mbed TLS